Quick answer

 Inconsistent NAP confuses Google and hurts local rankings.
 Audit all listings quarterly.

 3,500+ blogs published.
-92% average SEO score.
+Every article is SEO-scored before publish.
 See what Stacc can do for your pool service business.
-Start for $1 →

 Tracking Pool Service SEO Results